-The potential environmental harm to the flow and the quality of surface waters from all phases of the proposal should be discussed, with particular reference to their suitability for the current and potential downstream uses, including the requirements of any affected riparian area, wetland, estuary, littoral zone, and any in-stream biological uses.
+The potential environmental harm to the flow and the quality of surface waters from all phases of the proposal should be discussed, with particular reference to their suitability for the current and potential downstream uses, including the requirements of any affected riparian area, wetland and in-stream biological uses.
 The impacts of surface water flow on existing infrastructure should be considered with reference to the Environmental Protection (Water) Policy 1997 and Water Act 2000.

 The hydrological impacts of the proposal should be assessed, particularly with regard to: stream diversions (whether temporary or permanent); scouring and erosion; the consequent impacts of subsidence; and changes to flooding levels and frequencies both upstream and downstream of the project.
 When flooding levels will be affected, modelling of afflux should be provided and illustrated with maps.
-The EIS should describe and illustrate how an operating pit would be protected from flooding.
-It should similarly address the flood protection level of any final void without the need to maintain levees.